-Unfortunately, years later, there isn't much left of his dream cowboy town except a building once known as the "Tumbleweed Saloon" (recently used as a chiropractic office) and some genuine old houses that still stand (see photos above).
+Unfortunately, years later, there isn't much left of his dream cowboy town except a building once known as the "Tumbleweed Saloon" and some genuine old houses that still stand.
 Yes, people live there but you can still travel down south Main Street and see where Lowe had his little western town.

-It's located on Highways 60 & 40 and not at all hard to locate and is now basically a "ghost" town, although there are people living there.
+It's located on Highways 60 & 40, not at all hard to locate.
 It's 11 miles east of Cassopolis, 9 miles west of Three Rivers.

 Lowe passed away in 1995, a multi-millionaire at the age of 75.

-Jones would be an interesting stop for a few minutes during your 2017 Michigan roadtrip!
+Jones would be an interesting stop for a few minutes during a Michigan roadtrip!
 Give it a shot!